ABC-iRobotics/ros_course_materials_en/docs/04_da_vinci.md

 2. Add the following line to the end of the `.bashrc` file:

     ```bash
+    source ~/dvrk2_ws/install/setup.bash
+    ```

+    ---

+3. Run these commands in separate terminals to launch the simulation.
+Do not forget to push the Home button in the DVRK console.

+    ```bash
     # dVRK main console
     ros2 run dvrk_robot dvrk_console_json -j ~/dvrk2_ws/install/sawIntuitiveResearchKitAll/share/sawIntuitiveResearchKit/share/console/console-PSM1_KIN_SIMULATED.json
     ```